 - Make sure you meet all the requirements above

-- Find a club near them to participate with for the seminar and hunt.
-(See List below)
+- Find a club near them to participate with for the seminar and hunt. (see the list below)

 - Send in the Participant Application form